midtown-ai/glossary/glossary/t.md

  See also [T], [Gaussian Process], [Random Forest]

+# Triplet Loss Function

+ Handle 3 things at the same time

+ See also [T], [Contrastive Learning]

 # Triton

  A low level framework to compile code on any GPU.
 A major step toward bypassing CUDA and the [NVIDIA][Nvidia Company] lock in!